Interface in C#

 What is an Interface in C#?

-The Interface in C# is a Fully Un-Implemented Class used for declaring a set of operations/methods of an object.
-So, we can define an interface as a pure abstract class which allows us to define only abstract methods.
+The Interface in C# is a Fully Unimplemented Class used for declaring a set of operations/methods of an object.
+So, we can define an interface as a pure abstract class, which allows us to define only abstract methods.
 The abstract method means a method without a body or implementation.
+It is used to achieve multiple inheritances, which the class can’t achieve.
+It is used to achieve full abstraction because it cannot have a method body.

-Till now we are learning classes.
+Till now, we are learning classes.
 So, what is a class?
 A class is a user-defined data type.
-Then what is an interface?
+Then, what is an interface?
 An interface is also a user-defined data type.
 Then what is the difference between them?
 Let us understand this first.

 1. Class: Contains only the Non-Abstract Methods (Methods with Method Body).